 The hardened steel may be difficult to cut through, but the Achilles heel of this design is at the joints between the links.
 Bolt cutters can force the links apart.

 This does not mean that you should avoid it, as the link design means that it can be locked around many different objects of different shapes and sizes.

-While the 3.48 pound weight may be heavy to carry around, it does fold up into a neat box.
-It also comes with a frame mount for easy transportation and I would give the nod to the Abus as the best folding bike lock available.
+While the 3.48-pound weight may be heavy to carry around, it does fold up into a neat box.
+It also comes with a frame mount for easy transportation and I would give the nod to the Abus is the best folding bike lock available.

 The 18mm hardened steel shackle is resistant to bolt cutters and levering making this the strongest bike lock.

 A disc lock style cylinder prevents pick and leverage attacks, and the double deadbolt will hold on for dear life, making attempts to force the lock apart almost impossible.